Jd-rathod/Gsoc/OWASP Juice-Shop Proposal.md

 # OWASP Juice Shop Project
-This proposal is a draft and you can leave feedback by raising an issue or by comment.
+This proposal is a draft and you can leave feedback by raising an issue.

 ## Personal Information